Program: M.A., Anthropology

-- Students who choose the comprehensive examination track must complete ANTH 500, ANTH 602, ANTH 603 and ANTH 606 before taking the comprehensive examinations.
+- Students who choose the comprehensive examination track must complete ANTH 500, ANTH 602, ANTH 603 and ANTH 606 before taking the comprehensive examination.

-- Students who take the comprehensive exams must enroll in ANTH 697 the semester they take the exams.
+- Students who take the comprehensive exam must enroll in ANTH 697 the semester they take the exam.